mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 >[!CAUTION]
 >
->You need to have test profiles available to be able to preview your messages and send proofs.
+>You must have test profiles available to be able to preview your messages and send proofs.
 Learn how to [create test profiles](../building-journeys/creating-test-profiles.md).

 1. From the landing page interface, click the **[!UICONTROL Preview & test]** button to access the test profile selection.